MomoPZ/brackets-ckeditor/README.md

 >**Notice:**

 >CKEditor needs proper HTML with start- and end-tags.
-That's why the extension always selects complete code-blocks.
-I.e. if you only select ```<body ``` > in the editor the extension will select the complete body of your document.
+That's why the extension always tries to select complete code-blocks (i.e. if you only select ```<body ``` > in the editor the extension will select the complete body of your document).
 If your selection contains no tag at all you will get an empty CKEditor and entered content will be inserted.
 >
 >Sometimes CKEditor strips code when it doesn't like it.
 That is not caused by the extension!
 Of course you are free to configure CKEditor in the way you like it.
 You find the configuration of CKEditor in the file ```ckeditor.config.js``` in the extension folder.